How To Make A Vegan Christmas Dinner

 Simple and delicious, they mean you won’t miss out on flavour or indulgence this Christmas.

 Whether you decide to go the whole hog (excuse the pun), just incorporate one course, or even swap a single meat or dairy item for a Christmas vegan alternative, it will make a difference.

-Family and friends arrive, the mingling commences, you need to pass around something to snack and sip on before you sit down to the main event.
+Family and friends arrive, the mingling commences, you need to pass around vegan Christmas food in the form of tasty appetisers to snack on before you sit down to the main event.

 Nuts are a great, easy festive vegan option.